typpos/fractorium/Data/LinuxRelease.md

 Error: Different version numbers were found.
 Please update the correct file, the version numbers should agree up to the digits in:

-0.9.9.6
+a.b.c.d
-1.0.0.0
+w.x.y.z

-./debian/changelog            : 0.9.9.6
+./debian/changelog            : a.b.c.d
-./Source/Ember/EmberDefines.h : 1.0.0.0
+./Source/Ember/EmberDefines.h : w.x.y.z
 ```

-So, I should bump the version number in `debian/changelog`.
-Let's get the time in the correct format:
+Change the version number in `debian/changelog` to match the one in `EmberDefines.h`.
+Next, get the time in the correct format and add it to a new entry in the changelog:

 ```
 $ date -R